itsadeadh2/Go-Study/readme.md

 		}
 		// names would now be ["Jean", "Jean"]
 		```
+- To create tests in python we use the `testing` module.
+We then define the functions to run the tests and pass a `pointer` of `*testing.T` as an argument for the function.
+We can then use `t.Fatalf` to raise exceptions when the conditions doesnt match.
+To run the tests we run the `go test` command.

 ### TODO:
 > Lookup how to manage different Go versions.
 I already know it is possible to do so, but I wonder if there is a tool like `n` that makes the process less tedious.